Introduction to C++/WinRT

 Generated Files, and stub type definitions in

 Generated Files\sources.
-Then use those the stub type definitions for reference to implement your local runtime classes.
-We recommend that you declare each runtime class in its own IDL file.
+Then use those stub type definitions for reference to implement your local runtime classes.
+See Factoring runtime classes into Midl files (.idl).

 Core App (C++/WinRT)